ssb22/CedPane/README.md

 AstraZeneca is a trademark of the AstraZeneca group of companies.
 Auchan is a trademark of Groupe Auchan.
 Baidu is a trademark of Baidu Online Network Technology (Beijing) Co.
 Ltd.
-Baofeng is a trademark of Fujian Nan'an Baofeng Electronics Company Ltd Bing is a registered trademark of Microsoft Corp.
+Baofeng is a trademark of Fujian Nan'an Baofeng Electronics Company Ltd.
+Bing is a registered trademark of Microsoft Corp.
 BitBucket is a trademark of Atlassian Pty Ltd.
 Bluetooth is a registered trademark held by the Bluetooth Special Interest Group.